Daimler and BMW call it quits on car-sharing in North America

 Share Now stopped short of calling out ride-hailing, but it pointed to “a rapidly evolving competitive mobility landscape, the lack of necessary infrastructure to support new technology (including electric vehicle car share) and rising operating costs.”

-To draw this to a potential conclusion and question that Share Now might not have been prepared to make: Car-sharing is going electric (as both Car2Go and Reach Now had independently said in the past), but the new company didn’t see enough upside in the hurdles involved in keeping cars charged?
+To draw this to a potential conclusion and question that Share Now might not have been prepared to make: Car-sharing is going electric (as both Car2Go and Reach Now had independently said in the past), but the new company apparently isn't seeing enough upside in the hurdles involved in keeping cars charged.

 BMW ReachNow